Kadakh: Production

 The film was shot on a single location.
 Since the film is mostly set on the events of a single night, the shooting was done for 30 continuous nights in a studio of Andheri East, Mumbai.
 All the unit members actually slept in the day and worked at nights to complete the film.

+The film has been compared to Alfred Hitchcock's Rope (1948 film) which was an adaptation of Patrick Hamilton's play Rope (1929), itself based on the real-life murderers Leopold and Loeb.

 Release

 Kadakh premiered at the 2019 South Asian International Film Festival.
 It released on 18 June 2020 in India distributed by SonyLiv.